 This introductory course provides an overview of the fundamentals of commercial transportation, logistics, and supply chain management; an overview of the various operations and processes involved in efficient movement of cargo and impacts to the financial performance of business; and provides students with practical industry knowledge.
-Topics will include logistics and supply chain management, the physical side of materials management, inbound logistics and purchasing, physical distribution management, and outbound logistics with regard to transportation.
+Topics will include logistics and supply chain management, the physical side of materials management, inbound logistics and purchasing, physical distribution management, outbound logistics with regard to transportation, information technology systems, finance in logistics and supply chain management, and logistics and the supply chain in the global environment.

-BUS 161 Business Calculators 2 (0/44) Touch-control training on the ten-key electronic display/ printing calculator.
+BUS 161 Business Calculators 2 (0/44)

+Touch-control training on the ten-key electronic display/ printing calculator.
 Basic functions, development of proficiency with proration, percentage, interest, discount, present value, and profit computations.
-Prerequisite: Successful completion of MATH 094 or placement score into MATH 098 or above.
-(W) Tech Prep credit available.
-BUS 170 Consumer Finance 5
+Prerequisite: Successful completion of MATH 094 or placement score into MATH 098 or above Tech Prep credit available.